AndersBNielsen/65uino/README.md

 Prerequisites:

-Install cc65 (and minipro if using a tl866II+ to program a ROM) using your favorite package manager Run assemble.sh to assemble the source file
+Install cc65 (and minipro if using a tl866II+ to program a ROM - or, even better, check out the [Relatively Universal ROM Programmer](https://github.com/AndersBNielsen/Relatively-Universal-ROM-Programmer)!) using your favorite package manager
+Run assemble.sh to assemble the source file
 (If you use Windows you probably want to use WSL for this^)

-The hardware schematic was created using KiCAD 6
+The hardware schematic was created using KiCAD 6 & KiCAD 8

 Be sure to check the complete getting started guide in the [docs folder](docs/getting-started/README.md)